Syllabus: AME 3623: Embedded Real-Time Systems

 or the TA, and we will correct D2L.

-- Examination Grading Questions: If there is a question about the grading of an examination problem,
+- Examination Grading Questions: If there is a dispute about the grading of an examination problem,

 you may stay after class the day the tests are returned to discuss